Palaeography: Ptolemaic period

 The development of the Ptolemaic book-hand is difficult to trace, as there are few examples, mostly not datable on external grounds.
 Only for the 3rd century BC have we a secure basis.
 The hands of that period have an angular appearance; there is little uniformity in the size of individual letters, and though sometimes, notably in the Petrie papyrus containing the Phaedo of Plato, a style of considerable delicacy is attained, the book-hand in general shows less mastery than the contemporary cursive.
-In the 2nd century the letters grew rounder and more uniform in size, but in the 1st century there is perceptible, here as in the cursive hand, a certain disintegration.
+In the 2nd century, the letters grew rounder and more uniform in size, but in the 1st century there is a certain disintegration perceptible, as in the cursive hand.
 Probably at no time did the Ptolemaic book-hand acquire such unity of stylistic effect as the cursive.